sindresorhus/touch-bar-simulator/readme.md

 You can capture a screenshot of the Touch Bar by either:

-1. Clicking the screenshot button in the Touch Bar window which saves it to `~/Desktop`.
+1. Clicking the screenshot button in the Touch Bar window or options menu which saves it to `~/Desktop`.
 2. Pressing <kbd>⇧⌘6</kbd> which saves it to `~/Desktop`.
 3. Pressing <kbd>⌃⇧⌘6</kbd> which saves it to the clipboard.